LIONS FOUNDATION OF CANADA DOG GUIDES

 Intestinal parasites are organisms that live in the gastrointestinal tract (gut) of animals and humans.
 When a parasite enters a cat and starts living in the gastrointestinal (GI) tract it’s called an intestinal parasitic infection.

-A cat will most likely get intestinal worms at some point in her life.
+A cat will most likely get intestinal worms at some point in their life.
 Cats can get worms in a variety of ways such as:

 Common Intestinal Parasites

 There are several types of intestinal parasites that cause problems in cats.
-The most common are:
+The most common are listed below:

 - Roundworms live in the intestines.
 They do not need an intermediate host to spread from cat to cat, but can be transmitted by ingesting the eggs that are passed in the feces of an infected cat.